 Best Jump Rope For BJJ

 Most plastic jump ropes from your local store will do the trick.
 They can, however, get knotted and tangled easily.
 If you want to level up your skipping game, opt for a speed jump rope.
-The Elite Surge 3.0 Speed Rope is one of my favorites and has served me well.

 It can be a little tougher on the feet and legs when you miss compared to a plastic jump rope, so be aware!